 Establishment of accredited certifying bodies for EMS: At present, there are no certifying bodies for EMS in Ethiopia.
 So far, companies who implement or maintain EMS systems rely on foreign auditors for certification and recertification.
 This involves high costs in foreign exchange and lengthy time frames for auditing the system in the enterprises.
 On the other hand, the Conformity Assessment Enterprise (CAE), under the Ministry of Science and Technology (MoST) is accredited to certify Quality Management Systems (QMS) for enterprises.
-Therefore, enhancing the capacity of CAE to also certify EMS standards could encourage enterprises to undertake EMS and get certification.
+Therefore, enhancing the capacity of CAE to also certify EMS standards could encourage enterprises to undertake EMS and get certification at lower cost.
+This will reduce the time required for processing the EMS certification.
 Likewise, the Ethiopian Accreditation Office under the MoST could strengthen its capacity and capability in order to accredit certifying bodies in Ethiopia.